 Many courses in the English Department offer students the chance to conduct independent research projects that are designed to enhance the skills needed to conduct primary research.
 In many cases these may result in an Honors thesis, a conference presentation, or publication.
 Students should feel free to approach any English Department faculty member about the possibility of conducting research in an area of mutual interest.

 Also, many of our faculty have students take part in archival research of some kind, providing them with a fuller context for the period they are studying.
 They can visit local archives, use Internet materials, or explore the Special Collections in the UofL library.
 For example, students in Dr. Susan Ryan's class on the history of reading have used the university archives to examine nineteenth-century magazines and the way they addressed an imagined readership.
+Similarly, students in Dr. Mark Mattes' class on the history of the book have used our library's collection of artists' books to explore connections between text technologies and literary forms.

 Students may also conduct research as part of preparing an annotated edition (either print or web-based) under the direction of a faculty member, or learn web-authoring in a number of English Department courses.